Terradue/app-package-training-bids23/docs/python-env/crop.md

 ### Step 2 - Create the Python virtual environment

-The required Python modules are installed using pip:
+The required Python modules are installed using `pip`:

 ```bash linenums="1" hl_lines="3" title="terminal"
 --8<--